nevinadacakmak/stoncs/README.md

 streamlit run app.py
 ```

-### Snowflake REST API demo
+### Snowflake REST API (demo)

-You can call Snowflake's REST endpoints directly.
-Below is a minimal demo `curl`
-sequence showing how to authenticate (legacy login-request) and run a simple
-query via the REST `queries/v1/query-request` endpoint.
-Replace placeholders
-with your account + credentials.
-This repository's `stoncs/snowflake_api_client.py`
-wraps the same calls in Python.
+This repo includes `stoncs/snowflake_api_client.py` — a small reusable wrapper for Snowflake's REST endpoints (authenticate, run_query, upload_csv, manage_warehouse).
+For demonstration you can:

+1. Set Snowflake env vars (see above).
+2. In the app sidebar click **Run test query (Snowflake)** to run a live `SELECT current_version()` via the REST API and view the JSON response.

+If you prefer curl, the legacy login-request + query-request pattern looks like this (replace placeholders):

 ```bash
 # Authenticate (legacy login-request)